Ewael/Boxes/HackTheBox/README.md

 * Jerry
 * Nest
 * Netmon
+* Remote (still active - wu will be released when box is retired)
 * Sauna (still active - wu will be released when box is retired)
 * ServMon (still active - wu will be released when box is retired)